snowdj/pixyll/_posts/2016-09-16-Optimization.md

 For instance, consider the solution that picks players 5,6,7,8,9.
 Players 5, 6 and 7 can only play forward.
 That means that the two guards and the center must be chosen from the remaining two players, which is impossible.

 Historical note: The above false formulation for the basketball problem was (incorrectly) given as the answer by the staff of 15.053 for a quiz in 15.053.
 If you didn't see why this model was incorrect, you are definitely not alone.

+Which of the statements or constraints below is (by itself) equivalent to the statement "If x1=1, then x2=0"?

+ x1 + x2 <=1